US STOCKS-Wall St up for 2nd day on brighter consumer outlook

 However, in a sign investors are still nervous about the European debt crisis, defensive sectors such as utilities and consumer staples were among the best performers.
 The Nasdaq composite index also closed lower.

-Financial shares limited the advance, with the S&P financial index down 0.6 percent.
-Shares of Bank of America dropped 3.2 percent to $5.08, its lowest closing level since March 2009.
+Financial shares limited the advance, with the S&P financial index .GSPF down 0.6 percent.
+Shares of Bank of America (BAC.N) dropped 3.2 percent to $5.08, its lowest closing level since March 2009.

 Bank shares have been battered by worries that the impact of the euro zone crisis could spread through the global financial system and their losses highlight the fragility of any stocks rally until European Union policymakers resolve it once and for all.